DAOhaus/paper/README.md

 ## **Resource Proposal Contract**

 This is probably the contract that will be used most.
 It needs to be tied to a parent "registry" contract in order to pull resources from it, and in order to ensure the participants have registered their tokens on it.
-It will ensure proposals comply with its parent's rules such as the determined PVR.
+It will ensure proposals comply with its parent's rules such as the determined popular vote ratio.

 If someone likes a proposal but wants to make one small adjustment they can "duplicate" the proposal and pass along the variables they want to change, however the timeline will stay the same and will close along with it's parent.